mrsjellybean/Web-Dev-For-Beginners/2-js-basics/1-data-types/assignment.md

 2) String - for the description;
 3) Boollean - for the adjustable warm light(yes/no);
 4) Null - for the option ( like if it was chosen to put in the cart then to the empty finall summ we will add the price of the item);
-5) Undifined - if the company run out of this item;
+5) Undefined - if the company run out of this item;
 6) Object - to keep all of the information about certain computer( color, name, memory capacity e.t.c).

 ## Rubric